 Sal is a client-based reporting dashboard for Munki that allows you to create hierarchical permission sets for viewing reports on your Mac deployment.

 For example, you can configure reporting permissions for the manager of an individual department, allowing them to view only reports for their department.
-It also allows you to create custom reporting widgets, search for specific machines and deployment information, and even build plugins.
+You can also create custom reporting widgets, search for specific machines and deployment information, and even build plugins.

 The second iteration of MunkiWebAdmin, this tool provides a web-based interface for Munki administrators to manage their Munki repositories.